Library Fact Sheets

 Do not camp within 0.25-mile of established wildlife waters.

 Dead and downed wood may be collected and used for campfires while visiting the Range.
-Gathering dead and downed wood for purposes other than campfires while visiting the Range is prohibited.
+It is prohibited to gather dead and downed wood for purposes other than campfires while visiting the Range.
 Cutting and gathering live wood is prohibited.

 Wildland fire poses a serious threat to the Sonoran Desert landscape.
 Contain your campfires, do not leave campfires unattended, and completely extinguish your campfire before you leave your site.